NewForester/notes-html/md/introduction.md

 An understanding of HTML is therefore essential to web programming although it may be seldom used directly.

 HTML emerged at CERN in 1991.
 It has been an international standard since 2000.
 Work began on HTML5 in 2004.
-It merged in 2008 but was not standardised until 2014.
+The first working draft was published in 2008 but it was not standardised until 2014.
 At the beginning of 2017, web browsers may still not be fully HTML5 compatible.

-## HTML Documents
+### HTML Documents

 An HTML document is a representation of a web page.
 It consists of nested HTML elements and nothing more.